enzomur/task_tracker_app/README.md

 cd YOUR_REPOSITORY_NAME

-### Install Dependencies
+### Install dependencies

 npm install

+### Set up the database

+node backend/server.js

-### Start the server
+### Run the application

-npm start
+node backend/server.js

 ### Access app via browser

-Open your browser and go to http://localhost:3000 to view the application.
+Open your browser and go to http://localhost:3000 to view the application or click on the index.html file in the frontend folder.